 This simple application process appeals to Cornerstone’s target demographic of business students, many of whom are already busy professionals and established adults.
 In Cornerstone’s latest online business cohort, a majority of students (74%) were between 23-39 years old with an average age of 38 years, indicating that the program attracts mature students who want to enhance their career prospects.
 This age range corresponds with the percentage of new students who were also employed: 76%, suggesting that most online students at Cornerstone work hard to balance the demands of adult life, employment, and school.
 Equipped with the foundational skills of business, Cornerstone graduates are qualified to pursue a range of exciting careers in accounting, public relations, small business administration, and related fields.

 5. Siena Heights University

-For those desiring a more specialized online business degree, the multi-concentration BBA at Siena Heights University is an excellent option.
+For those desiring a more specialized online business degree in Michigan, the multi-concentration BBA at Siena Heights University is an excellent option.
 Tuition costs $540 per credit, which exceeds the national average but still falls under the state average of $557 per credit.
 By investing in this degree, students have the option to specialize in one of 6 concentrations: accounting, finance, health care management, information technology management, general management, or marketing.
 Alumni of the online BBA program praise both the courses themselves and the advisory office, all of which prepare students for both academic and long-term professional success.